PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 the `-cotof` CLI path normalizes leading `/` names to `wa/`, whereas the conversion-only Python comparison did not.
 Matching invocation modes removed the difference.
 No implementation fix was necessary.

+### Slice/Logistic/Concat/Reshape tail continuation — 2026-07-16

+The extracted owner starts from graph-ordered rank-three channel/spatial tail Concat candidates instead of rebuilding complete producer and consumer maps.
+Every unique tail input must be a private rank-three Reshape fed by a private two-input channel-axis Concat.
+Each branch input must be a private rank-four Slice, optionally followed by Logistic, and both Slices must be the complete fan-out of one typed NHWC-to-NCHW Transpose.
+Multiple branches may share the same NHWC source, but every removable adapter and every downstream branch is owned independently.

+The resolver proves static and dynamic rank-three/rank-four views, dtype, per-tensor quantization, explicit or unknown layout, unique producers, strict graph order, exact consumer slots, typed INT32/INT64 permutation, Slice begin, Slice size, and Reshape-shape constants, exact Slice bounds, both Concat results, Reshape element counts, and the retained terminal NCHW boundary.
+`newShape` and `onnxRawNewShape` options are validated and remapped together.
+Exclusive constants change in place; a safe shared Reshape shape receives one deterministic dtype-preserving clone.
+Slice parameters must remain exclusive, so unrelated use rejects the complete group.

+The immutable plan owns all Slice input rewrites and constants, optional Logistic metadata, branch Concat axes, Reshape constants/options/metadata, tail Concat axis/output, optional typed 3D permutation creation, the terminal compatibility Transpose, adapter removals, complete tensor/operator contracts, and graph boundaries.
+The same tail Concat is fully resolved again immediately before apply.
+Candidate-only operation and an explicit rewrite limit use the production entry point; inserted and removed operators update one differential graph index.
+TensorIR and Session `LayoutState` are updated together.
+Pruning runs once at owner exit, including zero-match calls.

+Characterization selected the 4.5 MiB Tier-2
+`nanodet-plus-m_416.onnx` without broad conversion.
+The helper is invoked five
+times: the first call retains one four-branch group and the remaining four are zero-match.
+Branch spatial sizes are 52x52, 26x26, 13x13, and 7x7; each splits 37 channels into a Logistic-wrapped 5-channel path and a direct 32-channel path before Reshape.
+The preceding Split/mixed owner remains zero-match.
+The general input-adapter owner rewrites seven separate groups on its first call but deliberately leaves this tail group for its ordered owner.
+Five yolov9 calls remain zero-match because its superficially similar rank-three tail is fed by Transposes rather than the required Slice/Concat branches.

+Forty dedicated tests plus the existing active fixture cover all four optional Logistic forms, numerical equivalence, dynamic full-extent Slice signatures, INT32/INT64 constants, shared-shape copy-on-write, existing/new 3D permutations, shared NHWC sources, compatibility dispatch, candidate limits, stale-plan rejection, zero-match pruning, determinism, GraphIndex/LayoutState integrity, and twenty-four unsafe transactional no-op cases.
+The new and adjacent indexed owners, boundary-input checks, TensorFlow import blocker, and complete architecture suite pass together with `603 passed in 49.68s`.
+Scoped Ruff, format verification, syntax compilation, and `git diff --check` pass.

+Baseline/current conversion-only comparisons use the same Python API and raw source checkpoint `762dcdef`.
+Nanodet float32 TFLite, float16 TFLite, tensor correspondence report, `schema.fbs`, and `schema_generated.py` are all byte-identical.
+The indexed helper retains the exact production sequence of one rewrite followed by four zero-match calls.
+A separate sequential `-cotof` check passes with maximum absolute error `6.19888e-06`, below both the managed profile value `0.03541278839111328` and the required `1e-1` ceiling.
+The conversion process reported `VmSwap: 0 kB`; no timeout or parallel inference was introduced.

 ## Continuation snapshot — 2026-07-16